 Special access to attractions

 Our Special Access Route gives ramped access around the Heritage Area.
 Please also consider the specific suitability of each attraction, details of which follow.

 There are steep steps and uneven floors throughout the ship.
 There is wheelchair access to Lower Gun Deck where a DVD tour runs, subject to availability.
 No pushchairs are allowed onboard the ship and are left at the owner's risk.
-Audio guides are available on request at the entry tent.
+Audio guides are currently unavailable.